MeteoSwiss-APN/pyflexplot/README.md

 This example assumes you are in the pyflexplot directory.

 Default input files are searched for in  `./data`.
-Link the default input files if you want to use these for tests.
+If you want to use the files as defined in the presets for your tests, link thm into the root of the repository.
+At CSCS on Alps, use:

-    ln -s /store/mch/msopr/pyflexplot_testdata data
+    ln -s /store_new/mch/msopr/pyflexplot_testdata data

 Create an output directory